Information about preservation funds

-Pension fund legislation is designed to ensure that payments to pension funds, retirement annuities and pension and provident funds are ultimately for the benefit of the general tax payer and then his or her beneficiaries.
-In terms of the rules of retirement funds, you, the investor are not therefore at liberty to bequeath the proceeds of any retirement fund to a neighbour, your personal instructor, or even to a charity if you have dependants.
+Pension fund legislation is designed to ensure that payments to pension funds, retirement annuities , provident funds and preservation funds is ultimately for the benefit of the member and then his or her beneficiaries.
+In terms of the rules of retirement funds, you, the investor don’t have freedom of testation.
+Therefore, you are not at liberty to bequeath the proceeds of any retirement fund to a neighbour, your personal instructor, or even to a charity if you have dependents.
+You can nominate these people but that does not mean that they will ultimately be awarded a benefit by the trustees.
 It is the responsibility of the trustees of the fund concerned to ensure that family members who depended on you while you were alive receive the benefit of your fund after your death

 - A monthly flat fee of R20 per preservation fund is levied.

 - Platform fees, fund manager fees and other costs are dependent on the choice of underlying holdings.